pulumi/pulumi-hugo/themes/default/style-guide.md

 ## Notes and Warnings

 - Use notes to communicate important information
-- Try and limit the use of notes within a single page
+- Try and limit the number of notes within a single page
 - Use info for general information, and warnings for more important information

 ### Example